Umbraco migration

 Umbraco was the friendly choice.
 Until upgrade time.

 Umbraco earned its reputation as the .NET CMS that did not get in your way.
 Friendly, flexible, well-supported.
 It still is most of those things.
-But the cost of staying on the platform has crept up to the point where the next major version looks a lot like a rebuild, and the rebuild looks a lot like the right time to leave the .NET stack behind.
+The trouble is the versions people are actually running.
+Umbraco's own support table lists 7, 8 and 10 together under end-of-life, with 7 out since September 2023, 8 since February 2025 and 10 since June 2025.
+The cost of staying has crept up to the point where the next major version looks a lot like a rebuild, and the rebuild looks a lot like the right time to leave the .NET stack behind.
+This is one path through our wider headless migration practice.
+We run the same playbook for teams leaving Sitecore and Kentico.

-Umbraco 7 or 8 is end-of-life and the upgrade path quoted to you turned out to be a rebuild.
+Umbraco 7, 8 and 10 are all past end-of-life, and the upgrade path quoted to you turned out to be a rebuild.

 Document Types proliferated and now nobody is sure which one to pick when creating a new page.